GreyRook/code-with-style/docs/process/index.md

 * It is feasible to complete the new issue within the Sprint
-* The new issue has the same amount of Story Points (given that issues can only replace issues and bugs only bugs)
+* The new issue has the same amount of Story Points (given that issues can only replace issues and bugs can only replace bugs)
 * It is discussed with at least one of the members of the Dev Team
 * The PO is informed about the change and agrees

 ## Scrum Events

-The *Daily Scrum* is not a status meeting but a time-boxed (15 minutes) meeting at the same time and date to inspect on the progress towards the Sprint Goal.
-The Dev Team is responsible while the SM may guide.
+The *Daily Scrum* is not a status meeting but a daily, time-boxed (15 minutes) meeting at the same time to inspect on the progress towards the Sprint Goal.
+The Dev Team is responsible while the SM may guide its facilitation.
+Typical questions to be discussed during the Daily Scrum are:
 * What did I do yesterday to meet the Sprint Goal?
 * What will I do today to meet the Sprint Goal?
 * What are impediments to meet the Sprint Goal?
+The outcome of the Daily Scrum should be optimized collaboration and a list of impediments.

 ### Sprint Planning